 The organization of the draft plan undercuts many of the valuable points that are made in the text.
-The current draft could be revised in accordance with the JSOST's Ocean Priorities Framework (April, 2005) which would address many of the shortcomings identified in this review.
-The Framework document lists the following sections as part of the draft plan: Vision, Challenges, Principles and Critical Elements, Themes, Goals, Resources, and Evaluating Performance.
-Alternatively, the use of cross-cutting themes, similar to the approach in the April, 2006, Planning Document but placed early in the ORPP, would give these issues greater emphasis and illustrate many of the connections among the themes.
-A possible new outline for the plan is provided in Box 3.2.
+The current draft could be revised in accordance with the JSOST's Ocean Priorities Framework (JSOST, 2005), which would address many of the shortcomings identified in this review.
+The framework document lists the following sections as part of the draft plan: vision, challenges, principles and critical elements, themes, goals, resources, and evaluating performance.
+Alternatively, the use of cross-cutting themes, similar to the approach in the April 2006 Planning Document for the Ocean Research Priorities Plan (JSOST, 2006a) but placed early in the ORPP, would give these issues greater emphasis and illustrate many of the connections among the themes.
+A possible new outline for the plan is provided in Box 3-2.
 Strong editorial attention is needed throughout the document to help to make it more exciting, dynamic, organized, and readable.
-The use of boxes, figures, tables, pictures, and other tools would help to highlight information by consolidating it and presenting it in a format that has a higher reader impact.
+The use of boxes, figures, tables, pic-

-Box 3-2

-Potential Outline
+Box 3-2 Potential Outline

-- 1) Vision
+- 1. Vision

-- 2) Approach
+- 2. Approach

-- 3) Crosscuts
+- 3. Cross-cuts

-- a) Fundamental Science/Basic Research
+- a.
+Fundamental Science-Basic Research

-- b) Development of predictive models
+- b.
+Development of Predictive Models

-- c) Integrated Assessments
+- c.
+Integrated Assessments

-- d) Ocean Observations
+- d.
+Ocean Observations

-- e) Information to support decision making
+- e.
+Information to Support Decision Making

-- f) Ocean education ocean literacy and workforce development
+- f.
+Ocean Education-Ocean Literacy and Workforce Development

-- 4) Themes #1-6
+- 4. Themes 1-6

-- a) Challenges
+- a.
+Challenges

-- b) Research Goals and Priorities
+- b.
+Research Goals and Priorities

-- i) Timeframe
+- i.
+Time frame

-- ii) Benchmarks
+- ii.
+Benchmarks

-- c) Tools
+- c.
+Tools

-- 5) Near term priorities
+- 5. Near-Term Priorities